nlivaic/OAuth2OpenIdConnect/readme.md

 - Client middleware detects the user is not logged in and cannot authenticate.
 - Client middleware redirects the user to the IDP, based on information provided to the middleware.
 - User gives credentials to IDP.
+- Depending on the `response_mode` the client initially provided to the IDP, the IDP returns to the client an authorization code:
-- In the response, IDP embeds the authorization code in the redirect URI returned to the front-end.
+  - `uri` - IDP returns a `302` and the authorization code is embedded in the redirect URI found in the `Location` header.
+Browser redirects to the default `signin-oidc` (or some other explicitly provided non-default endpoint) endpoint in the client app.
+  - `form_post` - IDP returns a `200` and the response payload is a form post.
+The authorization code is contained within the `<form>` elements as a postback value.
+The client app's callback `signin-oidc` (or whatever) is in the form's `action` attribute.
-- Redirect to provided URI.
+- Browser redirects/posts to provided URI.
 - On the server:
   - Client middleware intercept the request, finds the authorization code.
-  - Sends an identity token request to the **token endpoint**.
-IDP validates the authorization code and returns identity token.
+  - Sends an identity token request (along with code verifier if PKCE is used) to the **token endpoint**.
+IDP validates (if PKCE is used) the code verifier and the authorization code, then returns identity token.
-  - Identity token is validated on the server.
+  - Identity token and access token are validated on the server.
+  - If fetching user claims from the `/userinfo` endpoint, client app passes the access token to the endpoint.
+Endpoint validates the token and returns the claims associated with the profiles in the access token.
+Please note there is more on this in the [Identity Claims](#identity-claims) section.
-  - Server creates a claims identity (user).
+  - Client app creates a claims identity (user).
 This is what is accessible through `Controller.User`.
   - Authentication ticket is created, encrypted and stored in an encrypted cookie.
 - Above steps are facilitated through the use of the Authentication and OpenIdConnect middlewares, but could also be done manually.